plotdb/datahub/README.md

 ## Wrap constructor

-Instead of `userhub`, you can use `datahub.as` to wrap your constructor, thus support hub mechanism directly with your own class:
+Instead of `userhub`, you can use `datahub.as` to wrap your constructor to support hub mechanism directly with your own class:

     someClass = datahub.as (opt = {}) -> @
     someClass.prototype <<< { ... }